George Washington Conducts Flight Operations

 |0

-This work, George Washington Conducts Flight Operations [Image 7 of 7], by PO3 August Clawson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, George Washington Conducts Flight Operations [Image 7 of 7], by SrA Christopher Bermudez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT